carlu/DotFiles/README.md

 # DotFiles

 DotFiles for my various systems.
+Starting with bash startups but will expand to include other config files.

+* Subfolder for each system.
-Should be a subfolder for each system, common things such as aliases should be included from a single file at the top level.
+* Common items such as bash aliases should be included from a single file at the top level.
+* Scripts should never fail so include checks to ensure safety. (e.g. check file exists before sourcing).

-Files should be sym-linke to repo on each system.
+Files should be sym-linked to the repository from their correct location on each system.